 The word “atom” comes from the Greek “atomos”, which simply means indivisible.
 Everything on our earth is a combo of stable and unstable elements.
 Each element has a different atomic structure.
 The basic structure of an atom involves a nucleus and orbiting electrons.

 An atom is the tiniest quantity of a chemical element that may exist.
 For example, one atom of gold is the lowest amount of gold that may possibly exist.
 The term “small” actually refers to nanoscopically small!
-A human hair is hundreds of times smaller than an atom.
+A human hair is hundreds of times bigger than an atom.

 Atoms and Molecules exist in nature due to the fact that matter is made up of small particles called atoms.
 However, in ancient times there was no clue to the scientists therefore at that time Indian Philosophers believed that everything in this universe either living or non-living can be divided into ‘panch tattvas i.e. Air, Water, Fire, Sky, and Earth.

 In other words, we can say that Atoms are the fundamental building units of all stuff.
 The result of which is that you can’t see an atom with your naked eyes instead you will require an electron microscope to be able to view that.
 If you dismantle a range of objects, you’ll discover that all matter in our environment is made up of various types of atoms.
 We as Living organisms are normally made up of hydrogen, carbon, and oxygen atoms.

 Parts of An Atom

 An atom consists of three parts namely Protons, Electrons, and neutrons.
 In the center of an atom, neutrons and protons are bound together.
 The nucleus is the name for that area.
 Electrons, on the other hand, which are much smaller, speed around the outside.